ThymeLord/hello-world/README.md

 # hello-world

-A test repo for learningz
+A test repo for testing and learning.

-This is kinda okay.
+Currently learning Java.